-Appraisals are done to verify the value of a piece of jewellery, and there are various occasions when you may need written proof for the value of your item and the appraisal will come handy.
+Appraisals are done to verify the value of a piece of jewellery, and there are various occasions when you may need written proof of the value of your item, and the appraisal will come in handy.

 The most common reason for an appraisal is for insurance purposes.
 To determine the insurance replacement value of your jewellery piece, the insurer will require you to present proof of how much the item is worth.
 In case your jewellery is lost or stolen, the detailed description in the appraisal will help prove your ownership and to collect insurance or identify your piece if it is found.

 It is recommended to get this document renewed at least every few years as the prices of precious metals and gemstones regularly change.
 Appraisal fees should never be based on a percentage of a jewellery’s value, as the appraiser will make more money by valuing an item higher.
 Instead, appraisal services should always be changed by the hour or a flat fee per item.
 It is worth mentioning that antique jewellery pieces may require an expert in that area because the final value is also based on cultural significance.